 Everyone gets writer’s block from time to time.
-In the blogging world, it’s easy to get stuck if you run out of ideas about what topics to write about.
-If writing more blog articles means more business, then you probably don’t want to get stuck very often.
-One way to avoid this is make a checklist of content creation ideas that can help your online marketing program.
+It’s easy to get stuck and run out of ideas about what topics to write.
+If more content means more business, then you want to avoid getting stuck!
+One way to do this is to make a checklist of content ideas that can help you be more effective.

 1. Your Knowledge of the Field

-Some interesting blog ideas could stem from your knowledge of the field you’re in.
-Try to think about something you learned when you were relatively new to your industry or if you ever had any epiphanies, people will want to read about them.
-Any insight you can offer that may seem like common sense to you may be a great help for newbie’s that are just starting out.
+Some interesting ideas could stem from your knowledge of the field you’re in.
+Think about something you learned when you were new to the industry.
+Have you ever had any epiphanies?
+People will want to read about them.
+Any insight you can offer?
+They may seem like common sense to you but might be of great help for newbie’s that are starting out.

 2. Experiences with Your Clients

-Thinking about previous experiences that you’ve had with clients can also help inspire new ideas about various topics.
-If there are reoccurring questions that keep coming up, or overall trends that you’ve noticed, those could be great subjects to write about.
+Previous experiences with clients can also help inspire new ideas about various topics.
+If there are recurring questions or trends that you’ve noticed, those could be great subjects to write about.
 The kind of advice you offer to clients on a regular basis can be a good starting point for a topic.
-If you keep having conversations with clients about new software that’s supposed to help with social media campaigns, your clients would probably be interested in what you have to say.

 3. Customer Service – from Both Sides

-If you’ve completely run out of ideas or want to take a break from discussing your industry, it can be helpful to talk about other topics that relate to any business such as customer service.
-There are constantly new and innovative ways for improving customer service and customer relations, so doing a little research or asking clients what they think about your services can get you thinking about ways to improve your strategy.
+If you’ve run out of ideas talk about other topics that relate to business such as customer service.
+There are always new and innovative ways to improve customer service and customer relations.
+Do a little research, ask your clients or take a social media poll to find out what they think about your services.
+This will get you thinking about ways to improve your customer strategy.

 4. Big News and Interviews